thasso/pyjip/docs/source/setup.rst

         }
     }

-The configuration can cover the following entries:
+The configuration can contain the following entries that are used by the JIP API:

 `db`: Database location.
 The path or URL to connect to the JIP database.
 The
     JIP database is used to store runtime information about jobs submitted to a